totaljs/components/j-Duplicator/readme.md

 ## j-Duplicator

+__BETA VERSION__.
 This component is a bit special component because it can duplicate same content several times with diffferent data-source.
 Imaging some text editor with tabs which each tab contains different content.
 For this case is targeted `j-Duplicator`.
 Follow example.

 __Configuration__: